August 10th, 2016

 It turns out most users don’t like it when an app gets drastically overhauled behind their backs.
-They launch the app to do the thing they always do, and because everything is new and different they have to stop and think.
-It adds an extra cognitive load that should’t be there.
-They are forced to relearn parts of the app they thought they already knew.
+They launch the app to do the thing they always do, and because everything is new and different, they have to stop and think.
+It adds an extra cognitive load that shouldn't be there.
+They are forced to relearn parts of the app they felt they already knew.

 When you look at this from a customers perspective, it’s no wonder they get annoyed and confused when things get changed without good reason or warning.

-There are users that love change, but they are often much less vocal than the ones you’ve upset.
-Negative feedback can really throw you off as you scramble to course correct and make your users happy again.
+Some users love change, but they are often much less vocal than the ones you’ve upset.
+Negative feedback can throw you off as you scramble to course correct and make your users happy again.

 Even Apple gets it wrong sometimes.
 The redesign of iMovie, Numbers, Pages, and iOS 7 spring to mind.
-Most users would have been much happier with incremental changes made over a number of years.
+Most users would have been much happier with incremental changes made over many years.
 Users avoided updating to iOS 7 because they don’t want the new look.
-Had Apple done this design change incrementally users would have stayed happy and kept upgrading.
-Instead it created a polarising effect, some users loved it while others hated it.
+Had Apple done this design change incrementally users would have stayed happy and kept upgrading?
+Instead, it created a polarising effect, some users loved it while others hated it.
 It's only now that iOS 9 is almost upon us that a lot of the holdouts will finally upgrade.
-Big changes are hard to get right.
+Significant changes are hard to get right.

-I had first hand experience of this when Realmac launched RapidWeaver 6.0 late last year.
-It was a huge update and overhauled a lot of things within the app, including the UI.
-Some users were happy, but of course there was a large portion of users that weren't too happy with such drastic changes.
+I had first-hand experience of this when Realmac launched RapidWeaver 6.0 late last year.
+It was a massive update and overhauled a lot of things within the app, including the UI.
+Some users were happy, but of course, there was a significant portion of users that weren't too happy with such drastic changes.
 We've since moved to releasing a few updates a month, with almost weekly public betas.
-Our users absolutely love this, and we've been getting more praise than ever before.
+Our users love this, and we've been getting more praise than ever before.

-When trying to improve the design and experience of an app, you should keep in mind your existing user base, and think about what they really want.
+When trying to improve the design and experience of an app, you should keep in mind your existing user base, and think about what they want.
 Most of the time, it's not a fancy redesign.
-We're all guilty of doing redesigns because we think that's what users want.
+We're all guilty of doing redesigns because we believe that's what users want.
 But honestly, smaller incremental changes will win the hearts of your users.
-If you’re about to embark on a major update to your app, here’s some things to consider.
+If you’re about to embark on a significant update to your app, here are some things to consider.

-Consistent updates gives customers as sense that the app is cared for, alive, and still being worked on.
-If you go off grid for six months developing the next big update users will assume development has stopped.
+Consistent updates give customers a sense that the app is cared for, alive, and still being worked on.
+If you go off the grid for twelve months developing the next big update users will assume development has stopped.